Bringing Sunscreen With You to Hawaii

 – We shop around to find containers of sunscreen packaged in 3.4 oz or less containers.
 They can be found in stores like Target, Walmart, drugstores and online.
 Our favorite sunscreen is ThinkSport which is fairly inexpensive, rated very wall for safety and conveniently available from Amazon.
 ThinkSport does not contain Oxybenzone or Octinoxate, which are both known to damage coral.
 It’s a tad bit thick, but applies the best of the plethora of the mineral-based sunscreens that we’ve tried.
 For a chemical-based sunscreen, we really like the Sun Bum brand, which we also purchase from Amazon.

 – We stuff in as many of the small-sized sunscreens that we can fit into our one-quart, zip-top baggies along with our other essential liquids, gels, and aerosols.
 We both bring a one-quart baggies to maximize the amount of liquids we can bring between the two of us.

-- We both have rashguard tops with built-in sunscreen.
+– We both have rashguard tops with built-in sunscreen.
 We love our rashguard tops and highly recommend them, especially for water sports like snorkeling and surfing.
-If you don’t have a rashguard top, a couple of good places to order them online is at Zappos.com and LandsEnd.com.
+If you don’t have a rashguard top, some great places to order them online are at Amazon, Zappos and LandsEnd.

-- If we think we’re going to use up the sunscreens that we’ve brought from home, we purchase more sunscreen in Hawaii.
-The prices of sunscreens at the Walmarts, Targets, ABCs and drugstores are comparable to what we pay at home on the US mainland.
+– If we think we’re going to use up the sunscreens that we’ve brought from home, we purchase more sunscreen in Hawaii.
+The prices of sunscreens at Walmart, Target, ABC and drugstores are comparable to what we pay at home on the US mainland.
 The resort shops might charge a bit of a premium, but paying a couple dollars more will still save you bunches of money as opposed to paying checked-luggage fees.
 Right?